Arukah Therapy

 • Detox/Maintenance: Initial start is every 3 days for at least 2 weeks and then 1 session per week, or once every 3–4 weeks for maintenance.

-Before & After Lymphatic Treatments
+Before and After Lymphatic Treatments

 Before Treatment (Preparation)